open-orchestra/open-orchestra-docs/en/developer_guide/navigation_panel.rst

         tags:
             - { name: open_orchestra_backoffice.navigation_panel.strategy }

-Each strategy will define a ``getDatatableParameter`` method to recover the datatable parameters.
-In the common case, the parameters are indexed with the name of the strategy to allow merging without conflict.
-But this index could be specified by the developer.
-A basic implementation exists in the abstract class ``OpenOrchestra\Backoffice\NavigationPanel\Strategies\AbstractNavigationPanelStrategy``.
-Finally, the method ``datatableParameterAction`` of the controller ``OpenOrchestra\ApiBundle\Controller\DataTableController`` retrieves all the parameters of all strategies and merge it in its response.
+As a remark, the Symfony translator is also injected.
+It will try to translate  each value from the column settings.
+In this case ``open_orchestra_backoffice.table.trashcan.name`` will be translated.

-On the client side, the Back Office calls this controller each time the  navigation panel is builded and store the response in a global js object ``dataTableConfigurator``.
+Finally a client side call to the method ``datatableParameterAction`` of the controller ``OpenOrchestra\ApiBundle\Controller\DataTableController`` allows to retrieve all these settings. which are stored in a global js object ``dataTableConfigurator``.

-A panel entry using this process must specify the index in ``dataTableConfigurator`` to retrieve its parameters  by setting ``data-datatable-parameter-name``.
-It is possible to extend this process in case of dynamic parameters.
-Such extended implementation could be find in ``OpenOrchestra\Backoffice\NavigationPanel\Strategies\ContentTypeController``

 Define Backbone route
 ~~~~~~~~~~~~~~~~~~~~~